Virtual Info Sessions

 Looking to gain a competitive edge in the job market?
 The School of Management has MBA program options designed for students of all academic backgrounds.

-- One-Year MBA option - available to students with prerequisite coursework in statistics and economics
+- One-Year MBA option (for non-business majors) - available to students of all majors with prerequisite coursework in statistics and economics.

-- Management fast-track MBA - available to students who have earned a bachelor's degree in business from an AACSB-accredited school within the last five years
+- One-Year MBA option (for business majors) - available to students who have earned a bachelor's degree in business or accounting from an AACSB-accredited school within the last five years.

-- Harpur fast-track MBA - available to current Binghamton University undergraduates in Harpur College of Arts and Sciences
+- Harpur/MBA 4+1 program - available to current Binghamton University undergraduates in Harpur College of Arts and Sciences.

-- Watson fast-track MBA - available to current Binghamton University undergraduates in the Thomas J. Watson School of Engineering and Applied Science
+- Watson/MBA 4+1 program - available to current Binghamton University undergraduates in the Thomas J. Watson College of Engineering and Applied Science.

-- Professional MBA program in NYC - A one-year option designed for full-time working professionals in NYC, with classes held on Saturdays only
+- Executive MBA program in NYC - a 15-month option designed for full-time working professionals in the NYC area.
+Classes on Saturdays only, with a hybrid format of both online and in-person sessions.

 The experiential opportunities the School of Management provides are second to none, allowing students to develop the hands-on skillsets needed for their career.
 Opportunities include: